microsoft/vscode-docs/docs/terminal/basics.md

 There are several built-in link handlers that are used in the following priority order:

-* URIs/URLs: These are links that look like URIs, such as `https://code.visualstudio.com`.
-These will open the system browser at that location.
+* URIs/URLs: These are links that look like URIs, such as `https://code.visualstudio.com`, `vscode://file/path/to/file` or `file://path/to/file`.
+These will open using the standard handler for the protocol.
+For example, `https` links will open the system browser at that location.

   ![Opening a URI link will open it in the system browser](images/basics/link-uri.png)

-* File links: These are links that we have verified represent files on the system.
-These will open the file in a new editor tab and support common line/column formats such as `file:1:2`, `file:line 1, column 2`.
+* File links: These are links to files that have been verified to exist on the system.
+These will open the file in a new editor tab and support many common line/column formats such as `file:1:2`, `file:line 1, column 2`.

   ![Activating a file link will open it in an editor](images/basics/link-file.png)